 There are restrictions on both the .com.au and .net.au domain names, per the Australian Domain Name Policy law.
 The company must have a legitimate connection to Australia, such as being based in the country, registered in the country, or licensed to trade in Australia.

 Any business, even a smaller one, which plans to serve clients in other countries may want to stick with the traditional .com domain name.

 A non-profit organisation or community group in Australia should use the .org domain name.
 If the .org domain name is not available, you may want to consider using .asn.au, as most Australians recognise that domain name as pertaining to organisations.

-If a regular Australian wishes to register a domain name, with the purposes of marketing themselves, they can use .id.au.
+If regular Australians wish to register a domain name, with the purposes of marketing themselves, they can use .id.au.
 Such a domain name, however, is only for personal websites.
-You cannot start a business with the .id.au extension, and will have to use another if you eventually convert your personal website into a business site.
+You cannot start a business with the .id.au extension and will have to use another if you eventually convert your personal website into a business site.